fbergo/Raptor/README.md

 ## Release 1.0 beta
 Currently I am working on release 1.0.
 Features include:
 * Bundled stockfish 6.
-* Only Linux 64, OS X 64, and Windows 64 are supported.
 * Java 7 JRE is required.
 * Lots of bug fixes. (including the elusive timeseal bug).
 * Removal of features that nobody ever used.